 The average documented cart abandonment rate across all industries worldwide is about 70%.
 To be fair to e-commerce companies, a larger portion of cart abandonment results from user browsing habits on their websites.
 Many users window-shop on online stores, creating shopping carts for future purchasing without the intention of checking out.
 Still, other users forgo hours sorting through your inventory because the payment process is too complicated.
 Asking these consumers to fill out more information about themselves is overwhelming and leads to an increased rate of abandoned shopping carts.

 Alternative payment methods make transactions quick, easy, and secure, removing barriers to sales.
 As a result, your store’s online purchases shoot because users can check out immediately without stressing about the payment method.
-Accepting alternative payments simplifies the process by removing the unnecessary field from the business forms and using PayPal as one of the major money transfer methods, automatically pulling the intended amount from their PayPal accounts.
-All they need is to enter their email-id and confirm their subscription.
+Accepting alternative payments simplifies the process by removing unnecessary fields from the business forms and using PayPal as one of the major money transfer methods, automatically pulling the intended amount from their PayPal accounts.
+All they need is to enter their email and confirm their subscription.
 For example, on average, merchants have seen a 46.8% increase (month-on-month) in the number of transactions after they added PayPal Express Checkout as an additional payment method on their sites.

 Credit availability also increases the sales of a business because APMs like buy now pay later allow potential customers to buy a product on credit from the BNPL payment providers and not the merchant.
 Such payment options encourage customers to make more purchases by expanding their finances over extended periods, and in case they default, online businesses don’t bear the risks.
 For example, Klarna, an installment payment app, claims that businesses that have adopted their platform have seen a 45% increase in average order value and a 30% increase in conversion.